etleap/etleap-redshift-dev-days/README.md

 - From the list of partners, select "Etleap".
 It should be the first option.
 Click "Next".
 - Leave all the settings as they are and click "Add partner".
 - This will take you to the Etleap console.
   - Confirm your Redshift password.
-Use the "Value" of "RedshiftClusterPasswordOutput" from your CloudFormation stack.
+Use the same password you used when you created the Redshift Cluster.
 Click "Validate and Setup Connection."
   - Add your email address.
 This will send you a confirmation email.
 Click the link in the email to continue.
 - Fill in your details, and click "Create Account!"
-- Your account and connection are now ready to use.
+- Congratulation!
+Your account and connection are now ready to use.
 We'll go ahead, and set up more connections.

 ## 3 Ingesting data from MongoDB sources

-In this section, we'll configure a SFTP connection, and create pipelines from it.
+In this section, we'll configure a MongoDB source connection, and create pipelines from it.

 ### 3.1 Set up the MongoDB connection

-Use the search box to filter for "SFTP", and click on the SFTP icon to create a new connection.
+Use the search box to filter for "Mongo", and click on the MongoDB icon to create a new connection.
 Use the following values for the inputs:

 - Name: `Website Events`